Email: lrice@dcsdk12.org

 Email: swoolbright@dcsdk12.org

-Wes Woolbright is in his 2nd year coaching track and field at Douglas County.
-He is also on the DC football staff.
+Wes Woolbright has been coaching throws at Douglas County since 2023.
+He has also been an assistant football coach.
 Coach Woolbright has been a Castle Rock resident since 2008.
 He is originally from Texas where he was a varsity multi-sport athlete.
 He later served 6 years in the military.

 Wes is married and has two boys in the DCSD school system.
 He has coached multiple youth athletics teams since 2010.
 Wes has also been a youth mentor for 10 years.